bjoernager/bowshock/README.txt

 The program is written in C2x, and a conforming compiler is therefore required.
-It has been tested to work with GCC 12.2 and Clang 15.0, but the option BOW_C2X_COMPATIBILITY may have to be set to "true" when invoking CMake.
+It has been tested to work with GCC 12.2 and Clang 15.0, but the option BOW_C2X_COMPATIBILITY may have to be set to "True" when invoking CMake.

 Before compilation, an appropriate GLAD loader must be downloaded from